The Employment Law Review: United Arab Emirates

 iii Establishing a presence, secondment agreements and independent contractors

-Any foreign company wishing to hire employees to conduct business in the UAE must be established and licensed in the UAE.
+In general, a foreign company wishing to hire employees to conduct business in the UAE must be established and licensed in the UAE.
 The general principle is that no foreign entity can conduct business in the UAE unless it has a valid licence to do so.
-Hiring employees is considered a business activity undertaken in the UAE and, as such, a licence issued by the local authorities is required.
-In addition, strict immigration requirements make it impossible for companies not established and registered in the UAE to hire foreign employees, as employees must be sponsored by companies registered in the UAE to obtain work permits and residence visas.
+Hiring employees is considered a business activity undertaken in the UAE and, as such, a licence issued by the local authorities is usually required.
+In addition, strict immigration requirements may mean it is not possible for companies not established and registered in the UAE to hire foreign employees, as employees generally must be sponsored by companies registered in the UAE to obtain work permits and residence visas.
 However, the new changes in law that allow remote working and certain freelancers to carry on business and obtain a residence visa to live and work in the UAE (as summarised in Section II, above) does mean there are now different routes to market within certain professions.

 Foreign companies not registered in the UAE may hire an independent contractor to undertake particular work for their benefit, provided the independent contractor is established and licensed to perform such work in the UAE.
 However, the independent contractor should not present itself as an employee of the foreign company.
 Setting up a presence in the UAE is a well-established procedure that requires the foreign company itself to register with the local authorities.

-Theoretically, non-compete agreements between employers and employees are enforceable in the UAE both through the courts and through administrative channels at the Ministry of Human Resources and Emiratisation.
+Theoretically, non-compete agreements between employers and employees are enforceable in the UAE through both the courts and the administrative channels at the Ministry of Human Resources and Emiratisation.
 In practice, however, only the administrative route is effective, although its ambit is limited to restrictions applicable only in the UAE and to the short-form employment contracts lodged with the Ministry of Human Resources and Emiratisation.

 Salaries, which under the Labour Law must be paid in the national currency irrespective of the nationality of the employee, are commonly structured by breaking down the monthly figure into the basic salary and other separate allowances (such as housing and car allowances).
-The Labour Law does not impose any particular allowances apart from a salary; however, employers opt to divide this amount to minimise the amount of the end-of-service gratuity, which is calculated on the basis of the basic salary only.
+The Labour Law does not impose any particular allowances apart from a salary; however, employers opt to divide this amount to minimise the end-of-service gratuity, which is calculated on the basis of the basic salary only.
 The general expectation in the market, to prevent employers circumventing the proper payment of the end-of-service gratuity, is for basic salary to be at least half of gross salary.
-However, the Labour Law is silent on the proportions granted by the employer, the Ministry of Human Resources and Emiratisation does not provide guidance on this matter either.
+However, the Labour Law is silent on the proportions to be granted by the employer.
+The Ministry of Human Resources and Emiratisation does not provide guidance on this matter either.

 i Working time